bubblefishstudio/alphaXmas/README.md

 ## Bibliography
 1. Massimiliano Z, Creative Programming and Computing, Course material of MSc in Music and Acoustic Engineering
 2. Przemyslaw P, The Algorithmic Beauty of Plants(2004), Springer-Verlag
+3. James Scott Hannan, Regina, Saskatchewan, Parametric L-systems and Their Application to The Modelling and Visualization of Plants(1992)